-For the LTE computer-based exam, provisional results will be available on screen upon completion of the test.
-Official results (i.e. Statement of Results and e-Certificate) for both computer-based and paper-based exams will be available online within a few business days from the date of the exam.
+For the LTE computer-adaptive test (CAT), provisional results will be available on screen upon completion of the test.
+Official results (i.e., Statement of Results and e-Certificate) for both computer-adaptive and paper-based exams will be available online within a few business days from the date of the exam.